-- 218. To summarise the key considerations illustrated in the example above: - Impact assessment stage: disclosure of unmitigated material impacts of projects and mitigation measures; - Impact mitigation stage: disclosure of material unmitigated material impacts in the first year of operations as well as material mitigated impacts; report only mitigated effects in the following years; - Risk management stage: report unmitigated material impacts (gross risk), as well as risk management actions in place; - Impact remediation: if risk materializes, report unmitigated impact in first year and on-going remediation efforts.
-In subsequent years, material mitigated impacts subsisting, as well as remediation activities. - FAQ 24: Shall the undertaking report also on material matters that have not been managed and/or for which there are no actions? - 219.
+- FAQ 24: Shall the undertaking report also on material matters that have not been managed and/or for which there are no actions? - 228.
 Yes.
-The materiality assessment is performed by the undertaking to identify the material impacts, risks and opportunities to be reported, which are classified into sustainability topics, sub-topics or sub-sub-topics (also referred as "matters"). - 220.
+The materiality assessment is performed by the undertaking to identify the material impacts, risks and opportunities to be reported, which are classified into sustainability topics, sub-topics or sub-sub-topics (also referred as "matters"). - 229.
 ESRS 1 paragraph 33 establishes that for the material impacts, risks or opportunities identified, the undertaking is to disclose its policies, actions and targets to manage those.
 And it specifies that if the undertaking has not implemented a policy, action or target, this fact is to be disclosed.
 The requirements of information to be disclosed for policies, actions and targets are detailed in ESRS 2 chapter 4.2 and 5.

 A hotel has identified the lack of training and development on health and safety as a material impact.
 However, it does not have a formal training policy or actions related to this matter.
 In this case, health and safety training is a material matter which is disclosed by the undertaking together with the fact that there are no policies or actions at the end of the reporting year.
-The undertaking may disclose that they are working on drafting and implementing such policies and actions in the future.
+The undertaking may disclose that they are working on drafting and implementing

-5.7 FAQ on Art.
+5.7 FAQs on Art.
 8 EU Taxonomy

-- FAQ 25: What is the relationship between taxonomy eligible activities and materiality?
-SUBJECT TO ENHANCEMENTS - 221.
+- FAQ 25: What is the relationship between taxonomy eligible activities and materiality? - 230.
 The EU Taxonomy Regulation and its Delegated Acts define criteria for a number of economic activities (eligible activities) that need to be fulfilled in order to substantially contribute to one of six environmental objectives.
 In addition, these activities must do no significant harm (DNSH) to the other environmental objectives and fulfil minimum social safeguards to be considered taxonomy aligned.
-The environmental objectives of the Taxonomy Regulation are fully reflected in the environmental topics covered by the ESRS. - 222.
+The environmental objectives of the Taxonomy Regulation are fully reflected in the environmental topics covered by the ESRS. - 231.
 If an undertaking engages in activities that are eligible for the EU Taxonomy, this indicates that it impacts the environmental objective for which the Taxonomy defines substantial contribution.
-This gives rise to three scenarios: - a.
-If the activity complies with the criteria for substantial contribution, this indicates a reduced or even positive impact on the respective environmental objective; - b.
-If the activity does not comply with the substantial contribution criteria but the undertaking has a Capex plan to comply in future, this indicates a reduced negative or positive impact and may be a source of opportunity for the undertaking. - c.
-If the activity does not comply with the substantial contribution criteria and has no Capex plan to do so, this provides an indication of a negative impact on the respective environmental objective, and an associated risk. - 223.
-When an undertaking with taxonomy eligible activities does not comply with one or more of the DNSH criteria, there is a strong indication that it has negative impacts on the respective environmental objective to which the non-compliant DNSH criteria relate, which may also translate into material risks for the undertaking.
-If the activity complies with the DNSH criteria, negative impacts may still occur and require consideration.
+To this extent, the following information can be an input to the materiality assessment, when identifying impacts, risks and opportunities (i.e., refer to chapter 3.2 step B of this Guidance): - a) the undertaking has activities that do or do not comply with the criteria for substantial contribution, including Capex plans in place; and - b) whether these activities comply or not with one or more of the DNSH criteria.